Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 For improved cross-browser rendering, we use [Reboot]({{< docsref "/content/reboot" >}}) to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.

-## Boosted community
+## OUDS Web community

-Stay up-to-date on the development of Boosted and reach out to the community with these helpful resources.
+Stay up-to-date on the development of OUDS Web and reach out to the community with these helpful resources.

 - Ask questions and explore [our GitHub Discussions](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/discussions).
-- Chat with the core team and fellow Boosted users on internal Orange communication tools.
+- Chat with the core team and fellow OUDS Web users on internal Orange communication tools.

 ## Bootstrap Community